LaubPlusCo/helix-msbuild-example/README.md

 Upcoming release of the VS extension add relative path support for project templates, allowing you to easily keep these under source control per solution without having to change your settings.

+### Website folder name convention

+You may notice that the project root folder in this example is named `website` rather than `code`.

+See [this pr from Rob Erlam](https://github.com/Sitecore/Helix.Docs/pull/15/files/a194b50dc59e01c8967f29079f9a8381043bdc98#diff-7e720abd1441590c56b5f15a190e9388) to the Helix docs.
+Naming the project root folder according to responsibility area in the solution - or really the publish target - makes much more sense than using the generic term `code`.
+I hope this pull request is accepted soon.

+For existing solutions that follow the old convention of naming the folder `code` should of course stick to this until it make sense to change this.
+There are no buildtime dependencies on the naming of folders in this example as was the case with the Gulp tasks shown in the Habitat example.

+The HelixTemplates included in this example use a replacement token for the folder name.
+Adjust the template manifest and template files to match your solution needs.

 ## Useful Links and Resources